 During a hearing before the Senate Environment and Public Works Committee in June, UARG attorney Allison Wood sparred with Richard Revesz, director of the New York University School of Law's Institute for Policy Integrity, over whether UARG v.
 EPA was a boon for the power industry.
 Wood noted that she was speaking in her own capacity, but said she represents several utility clients in the litigation involving the Clean Power Plan, including some that launched a successful bid for a stay of the rule from the Supreme Court.

 Revesz defended the EPA's record before the Supreme Court, characterizing the UARG v.
 EPA ruling as a win for both sides.
-But Sen. Dan Sullivan, R-Alaska, said the EPA "lost that big time."

 Wood agreed with Sullivan that the EPA's actions with respect to the Clean Power Plan are not based on the statute or the Constitution, and said she counted UARG v.
 EPA "as a victory for my client."
 In an email exchange with S&P Global Market Intelligence, Wood noted that the ruling is widely cited in the Clean Power Plan challengers' legal filings.
 "Petitioners' briefs in the case speak for themselves," Wood said.